AlibabaCloudDocs/ram/intl.en-US/RAM Role Management/Service-linked roles.md

 ## Delete a service-linked role

 Some Alibaba Cloud services automatically delete service-linked roles when you perform operations, for example, delete a cloud resource or disable a feature.
 You can also manually delete service-linked roles in the RAM console.
-For more information about how to delete a service-linked role, see [Delete a RAM role](/intl.en-US/RAM Role Management/Delete a RAM role.md).
+For more information, see [Delete a RAM role](/intl.en-US/RAM Role Management/Delete a RAM role.md).

-When you attempt to delete a service-linked role, RAM checks whether the role is being assumed by the linked service.
+If you attempt to delete a service-linked role, RAM checks whether the role is being assumed by the linked service.

--   If the service-linked role is not in use, the role is deleted.
+-   If the role is not being assumed, it can be deleted.
--   If the service-linked role is in use, the role cannot be deleted.
+-   If the role is being assumed, it cannot be deleted.
 However, you can view the cloud resources of the linked service that assume the service-linked role.
 If you no longer need the cloud resources of the linked service, find and remove the resources of the linked service, and then delete the service-linked role.

 **Note:** For more information about the conditions that allow you to delete a service-linked role, see the documentation of the linked service.